indre-idenfy/Documentation/pages/IOSUICustomization.md

 ## Customization V2
 ### Customization by changing views from idenfyviews module.
-All ui elements are located in separate module - idenfyviews.
+All UI elements are located in the separate module - idenfyviews.
 Classes are marked as public, so you can override them.
 #### 1. Including idenfyviews
 ```swift
 import idenfyviews